After a difficult year and months of rain, thethis this year's harvest is marked by significant variation and disappointing yields.

 There are two main categories of wheat:

-• BPMF = Wheat for French Milling, which guarantees quality suitable for milling when used in blends.
+• BPMF (Wheat for French Milling) ensures a quality suitable for milling when used in blends.

-• Hard wheat with a protein content of more than 14%
+• High-protein wheat with a protein content of more than 14%

-• Biscuit wheat, with a protein content generally around 10%
+• Bread wheat varieties, which generally have a protein content of around 10%

-Expressed in kg/hl, it represents the density of a pile of grain.
+Expressed in kg/hl, it represents the density of a pile of grains.

 In the past, grain was traded by volume (barrels, bushels, etc.).
-Today, even with the weighing of loading trucks, this criterion remains crucial, with a contractual minimum of 76 kg/hl.
+Today, even with the use of truck scales, this criterion remains crucial, with a contractual minimum of 76 kg per hectoliter.

 💡 Did you know?

-Wheat grown in France generally has a specific weight (SW) of between 77 and 82.
-SW is a major criterion in the purchase of wheat for cultivation.
+Wheat grown in France generally has a specific gravity (SG) ranging from 77 to 82.
+Specific gravity is a key factor in purchasing wheat from the field.

-This criterion is always sought after in variety selection.
-Growing conditions and climate, particularly during the grain filling and ripening stages, have a significant impact.
-PS can deteriorate under the effects of drought or heavy rainfall, resulting in smaller, deformed, and less dense grains.
+This trait is always sought after in variety selection.
+Growing conditions and climate, particularly during the grain-filling and ripening stages, have a significant impact.
+Grain weight can be reduced by drought or heavy rains, resulting in smaller, misshapen, or less dense grains.

-These variations in PS affect flour production yields in mills.
-When grains are too small, poorly filled, or less dense and less hard, the work of separating the core of the wheat grain (the floury kernel) from its husk (the bran) becomes more complex.
+These variations in specific gravity affect flour yield in mills.
+When grains are too small, underdeveloped, or less dense and hard, the process of separating the kernel (the floury endosperm) from the husk (the bran) becomes more complex.

 Mill equipment is designed to process grains weighing at least 76 kg/hl.
-PS is also an indicator for organizing wheat transport and storage.
+Specific gravity is also an indicator used to organize the transport and storage of wheat.